shutiansong/nyc-taxi-data-platform/README.md

           ▼
       Metabase

-The V1 architecture provided a simple and reliable batch ELT workflow.
-As the dataset and transformation workload grew, Postgres became responsible for both data storage and analytical processing.
+V1 provided a deterministic and rerun-safe batch ELT workflow, but Postgres handled both large-scale data storage and analytical workloads.

-The V1 implementation was subsequently optimized for reruns and dbt testing before the storage architecture was redesigned.
+Before the V2 migration, the V1 pipeline was optimized to improve rerun behavior and dbt test performance.
+This included partition-level truncate-and-rewrite for batch replacement and partition-aware dbt tests.

-## V2
+### V2

     Monthly Parquet
           │
           ▼
-       Spark ELT
+         MinIO
           │
           ▼
-         MinIO
+       Spark ELT
           │
-          ├── Raw
-          ├── Base
+      ┌───┴────────────┐
+      ▼                ▼
-          └── Quarantine
+    Base          Quarantine
       │
       ▼
+   StarRocks
+ External Tables
+      │
+      ▼
      dbt
       │
       ▼
-             StarRocks
+  Analytics
       │
       ▼
   Metabase

-V2 separates durable data storage from analytical serving:
+The V2 redesign separates durable Parquet storage from analytical serving:

-- MinIO stores processed Parquet datasets
-- Spark handles ingestion and data quality processing
-- dbt manages downstream transformations
+- MinIO provides the durable object storage layer.
-- StarRocks provides the analytical warehouse layer
+- StarRocks provides the analytical warehouse layer.
-- Postgres continues to store operational metadata
+- Postgres is retained for operational metadata.
-- Metabase remains the BI layer

-The redesign reduced the end-to-end pipeline runtime from approximately **15 minutes in V1 to approximately 3 minutes in V2**, while retaining the existing batch semantics, data quality handling, and analytical models.
+- The existing batch semantics, data quality handling, and analytical models are preserved.

 ---